MelissaAkatuka/Hotel-Reservation/README.md

 gradlew.bat test
 ```

-**DO NOT change the names of the function (GetCheapestHotel) or of the file and folder it is in, changing it implies in disqualification.**

-**After implementing your solution, it should pass the unit tests available.**
+Read if the following error happens:
+"Invalid Gradle JDK configuration found"

+After cloning this project into your computer, it might be necessary to do the following steps:

+- Close the project
+- Delete .gradle and .idea folders

+Then, you can re-open it in your IDE (intelliJ is better than netbeans because it builds easier)

+This problem occurs because .gradle and .idea must be generated locally on your PC (source: stackoverflow - https://stackoverflow.com/questions/32654016/invalid-jdk-configuration-found-while-importing-a-project-via-gradle)